bmrf/tron/README.md

 4. **Metro de-bloat**: Remove many built-in Metro apps that aren't commonly used (does NOT remove things like Calculator, Paint, etc) then purges them from the cache (can always fetch later from Windows Update).
 On Windows 8/8.1, removes all stock "Modern" apps.
 On Windows 10 and up, only removes a certain specific Modern apps.
 You can see the full list of Metro apps removed [here](https://github.com/bmrf/tron/blob/master/resources/stage_2_de-bloat/metro/metro_Microsoft_modern_apps_to_target_by_name.ps1) (Microsoft) and [here](https://github.com/bmrf/tron/blob/master/resources/stage_2_de-bloat/metro/metro_3rd_party_modern_apps_to_target_by_name.ps1) (OEM/3rd party).
 Use the `-sdb` switch (skip *all* de-bloat) or `-m` switch (skip only Metro de-bloat) to skip this action.
 Like the GUID lists above, you can also customize these files to add or remove apps from the target list.
 Note that the Metro de-bloat PowerShell scripts also support standalone execution, if for example you JUST want to remove Metro bloat from a machine.

 5. **Remove OneDrive integration**: Remove forced OneDrive integration (Windows 10 only).
 Tron first checks if any files exist in the default OneDrive folder (`%USERPROFILE%\OneDrive\`) and skips removal if any are found.
 As a additional safety precaution, Tron leaves the OneDrive folder intact regardless whether OneDrive is removed or not.
+Use the `-sor` switch to skip OneDrive removal entirely.

 ## STAGE 3: Disinfect